FMIA Week 6: Ryan Tannehill, Titans Are Changing The Narrative In AFC - ProFootballTalk

 Such as these, from season two:

 • Manning went to West Point with former president Bill Clinton to discuss the birth of the forward pass in 1913.
-Manning: “Teddy Roosevelt actually fought to legalize the forward pass,” Manning said. ”President Clinton talked about Roosevelt and his impact on football.
-He really studied the football aspect going into our meeting.
-He was really sharp on it.”
+“Teddy Roosevelt actually fought to legalize the forward pass,” Manning said. ”President Clinton talked about Roosevelt and his impact on football.
+He really studied the football aspect going into our meeting.”

 • At Oakland Tech High in California, hometown hero Marshawn Lynch taught Manning how to drive the injury cart, which Lynch did at Cal late in a 2006 victory.
 That ride became known as “Ghost-riding the whip.”
 Lynch, reclusive except on commercials, also went deep with Manning on a few things—the geometry of running, why he dissed the press, the Beastquake run, how growing up in Oakland made him who he is.

-• At Thomas Edison’s Lab in West Orange, N.J., Manning watched the first football game film ever shot, the 1903 Princeton-Yale game.
+• At Thomas Edison’s Lab in West Orange, N.J., Manning got to see the first football game film ever shot, the 1903 Princeton-Yale game.
 Edison invented the camera used to shoot the game.
 Ron Jaworski watched with Manning in the same room Edison watched that film 117 years ago, and Jaworski, a film nerd of the highest degree, talked about the history of film study.

-“None of it’s possible without NFL Films,” Manning said, and he’s right.
+“None of it’s possible without NFL Films,” Manning said.
 “They’ve got film of everything.
 They’ve got Teddy Roosevelt and footage of the early forward pass.
 Amazing.
 I love football.
 You love football.
 NFL Films really loves football.”

 We spend a lot of time in our business figuring out when Manning will take a job running a franchise, or being some network’s jillion-dollar lead game analyst.
 But think of the life he has now: He gets to do a fun series like this, he gets to be at most every of his kids’ events (school and sports) he wants to see at home in Colorado, he gets to live as normal a life as he wants, and he’s only 44.
 Plenty to time to do whatever he wants.